Being a Good Neighbour

 More information about parking can be found on the DirectGov website.

 Dropping litter is not only considered very thoughtless, it is also against the law and fines can be imposed on offenders.
 Bins are often available but if not, take your litter home with you and dispose of it with your other household waste.
 The University is committed to improving its carbon footprint wherever possible.
 Some of the most significant changes can be made by the contribution of staff and students in some of the simple suggestions recommended within our Environmental Policy.

 It is very important to dispose of your household rubbish in the proper bins / receptacles and put any bins or bags out for collection at the proper time (for those living off-campus) and bring your bins back in after the refuse has been collected.
-Further Information about bin collections and recycling can be found on the Aylesbury Vale District Council website.
+Further Information about bin collections and recycling can be found on the Buckinghamshire Council website.